Parallax: Distance measurement

 On Earth, a coincidence rangefinder or parallax rangefinder can be used to find distance to a target.
 In surveying, the problem of resection explores angular measurements from a known baseline for determining an unknown point's coordinates.

 Astronomy

 Metrology

-Measurements made by viewing the position of some marker relative to something to be measured are subject to parallax error if the marker is some distance away from the object of measurement and not viewed from the correct position.
-For example, if measuring the distance between two ticks on a line with a ruler marked on its top surface, the thickness of the ruler will separate its markings from the ticks.
-If viewed from a position not exactly perpendicular to the ruler, the apparent position will shift and the reading will be less accurate than the ruler is capable of.

-A similar error occurs when reading the position of a pointer against a scale in an instrument such as an analog multimeter.
+Measurements made by viewing the position of some markers relative to something to be measured are subject to an error caused by parallax, if the markers are some distance away from the object under measurement and not viewed from the correct position or angle.
+An example is reading the position of a pointer against a scale in an instrument such as an analog multimeter as shown in the right figure.
+The same effect alters the speed read on a car's speedometer by a driver in front of it and a passenger off to the side, values read from a graticule, not in actual contact with the display on an oscilloscope, etc.

 To help the user avoid this problem, the scale is sometimes printed above a narrow strip of mirror, and the user's eye is positioned so that the pointer obscures its reflection, guaranteeing that the user's line of sight is perpendicular to the mirror and therefore to the scale.
-The same effect alters the speed read on a car's speedometer by a driver in front of it and a passenger off to the side, values read from a graticule, not in actual contact with the display on an oscilloscope, etc.